-As reported earlier, Poland was the guest of honour of this 26th edition of Book World Prague (Svět knihy Praha in Czech).
+As reported earlier, Poland was the guest of honour of this 26th edition of the Book World Prague Festival (Svět knihy Praha in Czech).
 While Nobel Prize winner Olga Tokarczuk was initially supposed to attend, she pulled out of the event a few weeks ago and was to be replaced by Polish fantasy writer Andrzej Sapkowski, author of the world-famous Witcher saga recently adapted by Netflix.

 Other prominent authors from Poland and all over the world were scheduled to attend the Prague literary festival comprising lectures, readings, debates, conferences, workshops and Q&As over the course of four days.